Naveen-Lalwani/Glove_Mouse/README.md

 I have made the mouse wireless using Bluetooth module HC-05 and added more flexibility and functionality by adding Windows shortcut keys using capacitive touch sensors on finger tips.

-Here is a link to the demo of the wired glove mouse. https://youtu.be/lgs1AReQ_y4
+Here is a link to the demo of the wired glove mouse: https://youtu.be/lgs1AReQ_y4